uhm-descartes/ee342/morea/total_prob/assessment-tp.md

 ---
 These problems are a Bayesian reformulation of problems from last

-1. Recall the coin toss problem (Problem 1 from the previous module).
+1. **Coin Tosses** Recall the coin toss problem (Problem 1 from the previous module).
 In the previous module, we considered two coins:
     1. Fair coin: The coin tosses are fair and every sequence of coin tosses has equal probability.
 What is the probability the first coin is heads given the second and third coins have the